 The space between these two eyepieces can easily be adjusted without the use of any accessory or tool.
 Adjusting this space allows for eye spacing from 48 mm to 75 mm.
 The observer can also adjust eyepieces according to his vision.

 The image quality offered is also very high.
 Different tests showed that the image results by 350B and some other expensive microscopes have very little notable difference.
-For microphotography, the camera can easily be attached to the Swift SW350B by removing one of the eyepieces and attaching a camera with it.
+For microphotography, the camera can easily be attached to the Swift SW350B <-Affiliate link 🙂 by removing one of the eyepieces and sticking a camera with it.

-To illuminate the object or specimen, a 1 watt LED bulb is attached below the headpiece.
+A 1 watt LED bulb is attached below the headpiece to illuminate the object or specimen.
 On the side of the microscope base, there is a brightness control knob so the user can adjust the amount of light as per requirement.
 Using an LED bulb in microscopes instead of a Halogen bulb is very useful.

 Those bulbs emit heat, which raises the temperature and can destroy your object.
-In the micro-world, little temperature variation can cause significant differences.
+In the micro-world, slight temperature variation can cause significant differences.

 The knobs also operate smoothly and allow you to adjust the focus precisely without putting in any extra effort.